rkoszalka/koszalka-api-c-sharp-learning-work-in-progress/README.md

 # Project made as a learning tool for C# and .NET 7
+## Still need to implement a clean code and solid architecture, for now it was just to get to know the tools
 ### Still ongoing.
 ### C# WebApi learning project.